-It should be noted that in programs EARTH and EARTH-3 Northern latitude and Eastern longitude are supposed to be positive and Southern latitude and Western longitude - negative.
+It should be noted that in program EARTH Northern latitude and Eastern longitude are supposed to be positive and Southern latitude and Western longitude - negative.
 There are the following restrictions adopted in the program: the maximum number of zones is equal to 6, a zone area is limited by 1000 "squared degrees", zones can not be intersected by each other.